 Can You Store Bananas and Potatoes Together?

-If you have bananas and potatoes, you might be wondering if you can store them together.
+If you have potatoes stored in the kitchen, you might be wondering if you can store them with other items like bananas.

 Bananas and potatoes can’t be stored together because as they ripen, bananas exude ethylene gas, which causes the potatoes to start sprouting.
 On their part, potatoes release moisture, which can lead to the bananas spoiling faster.
 Therefore, it’s best to store the two separately.